Massachusetts Clean Energy Internship Program Prospective Intern Information

 The final number of interns will be determined by successful matches between the Host Employers and applicants.
-MassCEC is able to support stipends for approximately 117 interns at Host Employers for this session.
+MassCEC is able to support stipends for one hundred seventeen (117) interns at Host Employers for this session.
 Stipend subsidies for employers from MassCEC are available on a first-come, first-served basis until MassCEC has committed the funds allocated to the program.
 After total allocation of funds, employers may still access the database of candidates and offer paid or unpaid internships at the employer’s discretion.

 9. What paperwork is required for a student to participate?

 Interns that attend(ed) a Massachusetts college or university will be required to submit documentation that verifies enrollment and residency.
 Interns that attend(ed) out‐of‐state institutions must submit a copy of an enrollment letter from their respective college or university, and supporting documents proving Massachusetts residency.
 Employers may require further documentation.

 10. What is the intern stipend and how will interns be paid?

 Interns will be hired and paid directly by the Host Employer.
 The pay rate should be established prior to accepting the internship offer.
 Employers are expected to pay their interns on a schedule that was previously explained and agreed to by the intern.
 Please be aware that Host Employers may pay an intern(s) more than the subsidy rate, however, MassCEC will only reimburse up to the full award amount.
 Employers are not allowed to pay an intern less than fifteen dollars ($15.00) per hour.
 Please be sure you are aware and agree to the terms of the internship before starting any work.

 11. My employer wants me to sign a non-compete agreement.
 What should I do?